 Brothers in Arms

-The exhibit will be supplemented by several original family pieces.
+The exhibit was supplemented by several original family pieces.
 As Military Governor of Tennessee, Andrew Johnson occasionally visited the field.
-His well-worn campaign desk takes a place of honor behind the exhibit and has been brought to life with replica pieces of the time.
-The Andrew Johnson Museum and Library has shared Robert Johnson's "Book of Common Prayer" and a family-oriented brass flask to round out the story.
+His well-worn campaign desk took a place of honor behind the exhibit and was brought to life with replica pieces of the time.
+The Andrew Johnson Museum and Library shared Robert Johnson's "Book of Common Prayer" and a family-oriented brass flask to round out the story.

-"The soldier's life was one of varying situations and emotions," says Lizzie Watts, site Superintendent.
+"The soldier's life was one of varying situations and emotions," said Lizzie Watts, site Superintendent.
 "Veterans Day is an appropriate time to reflect on the service and sacrifices of our veterans and their families.
-This exhibit will explore many of those facets, from the strategy and coordination needed as reflected by the field desk, to the fears and insecurities that might've found refuge in the 'Book of Common Prayer."
+This exhibit explored many of those facets, from the strategy and coordination needed as reflected by the field desk, to the fears and insecurities that might've found refuge in the 'Book of Common Prayer."

 Did You Know?

 Delos Lake, CA District Attorney during Andrew Johnson’s administration, sent a snuff box to Johnson “made from the product of our State of California – the workmanship by one of our citizins, and the quartz gold forming the cover represents the mining District of Grass Valley.”